 - Research the competition looks for gaps

-- Model or mirror big business dissect their USP to formulate your unique selling proposition.
+- Model or mirror big businesses and dissect their USP to formulate your unique selling proposition.

 Frankly, it’s easy to overlook the obvious.
 One simple perfectly executed business plan can open doors wide enough for a stampede of customers to crush you.
 Business is a game and learning a few simple rules can surely place you ahead of the crowd.